springernature/vpat/nature.md

 Partially Supports
 </td>
 <td>
-The majority of components in Nature.com can be navigated by keyboard alone.
+All first-party components in Nature.com can be navigated by keyboard alone.
 Complex elements like flyout menus can be exited with the <kbd>esc</kbd> key.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
 Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
 <br><br>